Ranjan Gogoi: Rajya Sabha nomination

 After taking his oath, Gogoi stated that the reason he accepted the nomination was that President Kovind requested his service and that the practice was not to refuse the President.
 He told Republic TV that he accepted the nomination based on a "firm belief" that "when the president requests your services, you don't say no." He also said that he was "looking forward" to his retirement, but when "the call came" he "could not have shirked it" by saying he wanted to take "holidays" or "live life" the way he wanted.
-ThePrint reported in January 2021 that of Supreme Court Judges who had retired since 1999, at least 71% had taken up a post-retirement position.
+ThePrint reported in January 2021 that of Supreme Court judges who had retired since 1999, at least 71% had taken up a post-retirement position.

 The government defended the nomination, with Law Minister Kiren Rijiju later arguing in November 2021 that there was "no limit to the discussion" unless there was anything "unconstitutional" about the nomination.
 At his book launch, of Justice for the Judge, in December 2021, Gogoi rejected the allegations of a quid pro quo over the Ayodhya verdict; he described them as "nonsense" and also blamed the media for suggesting the theory.
 He also again referred to the ruling being a unanimous decision from five judges.
-At launch, he also defended the nomination to IndiaToday, where he argued that there were other positions offered to retired judges such governorship or chairman of the law commission which he asked if would have been preferred to the Rajya Sabha membership, and also asserted that he did not take a salary.
+At the launch, he also defended the nomination in an interview with IndiaToday, where he argued that there were other positions offered to retired judges such as a governorship or chairman of the law commission which he asked if would have been preferred to the Rajya Sabha membership, and also asserted that he did not take a salary.
 He also said that he would "not bow down to extra-constitutional noises".

 In November 2022, the Supreme Court dismissed a plea challenging the nomination, stating that they found "no merit" in the petition which claimed that Gogoi was not eligible to be nominated.

 In popular culture

-Ranjan Gogoi, in a question which referred to his father Kesab Chandra Gogoi, was the answer to a 1 crore question on Kaun Banega Crorepati in 2019.
+Ranjan Gogoi, in a question which referred to his father Keshab Chandra Gogoi, was the answer to a 1 crore question on Kaun Banega Crorepati in 2019.
 The question asked: the father of which Chief Justice of India was once a Chief Minister of an Indian state?